zhengtaocui/bmi-sine-fortran/README.md

 bmi_sine -- The Fortran BMI implementation of of the 'sine' model with testing data and program.

+examples -- Example configuration files for the Sine model.

+cfe -- The CFE model code and its C BMI code.

-serialization -- The Fortran version of serialization/deserialzation code, i.e. Approach 1, and it's C wrapper codes, i.e., Approach 2.
+Method1_and_Method2_src -- Source codes of the Fortran version of serialization/deserialzation code, i.e. Method 1, and it's C wrapper codes, i.e., Method 2.

-serialization_tests -- Testing data and program for Approach 1.
+Method1_test -- Test data and program for Method 1.

-serialization_test_c -- Testing data and program for Approach 2.
+Method2_test -- Test data and program for Method 2.

-c_serialization -- The version that uses C language to serialize/deserialize the Fortran model states, i.e., Approach 3.
+Method3_src -- The source code that uses C language to serialize/deserialize the Fortran model states, i.e., Method 3.

-c_serialization_c -- Testing data and program for Approach 3.
+Method3_test -- Testing data and program for Method 3.

-cfe_serializer -- The C serialize/deserialize code for CFE, i.e., Approach 4.
+Method4_src -- The combined C serialize/deserialize code from both Method 3 and  the CFE serialization code, i.e., Method 4.

-test_cfe_c_serializer -- Testing data and program for Approach 4.
+Method4_test -- Test data and program for Method 4.

 include -- Include files.